btigi/iiiepaintnetplugins/readme.md

 ## Licencing

-PaintNetPlugins is licenced under the MIT License.
+iiIEPaintNetPlugins is licenced under the MIT License.
 Full licence details are available in licence.md